-Please note that this site is very much under construction and may include numerous placeholders
+Please note that this site is very much under construction and includes numerous placeholders

 The AMARNA:3D Project started in 2000 as a postgraduate thesis in computer animation and developed further into work that has been used in numerous book publications and TV documentaries.
 The original website was active between 2002 and 2013 when it was converted over to a WordPress site.
 The old site is still available although no further work will be done to it.

 In November 2013 the original developer, Paul Docherty, decided to resurrect the project and began work on AMARNA:3D version 2.
 This is very much a back burner project as Paul has a lot of other work ongoing.
 Updates may be intermittent as it is only possible to work on the material sporadically throughout the year.